-Beautiful bergs!: Arctic overflights yield inspiring images - ImaGeo
+Arctic Overflights Yield Inspiring Images

 The photograph above captures that same feel, I think.
 It was taken on April 21 of this year from a P-3 Orion aircraft during an overflight of Greenland, part of NASA’s Operation IceBridge.

 The light is not quite as soft as what I first experienced in winter atop that mountain in Tromsø.
-Even so, here too, everything is reduced to a state of etherial simplicity, akin to Japanese landscape art of the 14th century.
+Even so, here too, everything is reduced to a state of ethereal simplicity, akin to Japanese landscape art of the 14th century.

 Operation IceBridge is NASA’s longest-running airborne mission to monitor how ice in the polar regions is changing as the climate warms.
 This year’s springtime survey of Arctic sea and land ice began on March 22.
 It covered the western basin of the Arctic Ocean and Greenland’s fastest-changing glaciers.
 It concluded on May 2.